-- 277. Effective on a date to be established by the Controller, but not sooner than September 1, 2014, the City shall implement a Citywide "Paperless Pay" Policy.
-This policy will apply to all City employees, regardless of start date. - Under the policy, all employees shall be able to access their pay advices electronically on a password protected site, and print them in a confidential manner, using City Internet, computers and printers.
+- 290. The Citywide "Paperless Pay" Policy applies to all employees covered under this agreement. - Under the policy, all employees shall be able to access their pay advices electronically on a password protected site, and print them in a confidential manner, using City Internet, computers and printers.
 Such use of City equipment shall be free of charge to employees, is expressly authorized under this section of the Agreement, and shall not be considered "inappropriate use" under any City policy.
 Pay advices shall also be available to employees on a password protected site that is accessible from home or other non-worksite computers, and that allows the employees to print the pay advices.
-Employees shall receive assistance to print hard copies of their pay advices through their payroll offices upon request.
-Upon implementation of the policy, other than for employees described in the preceding sentence, paper pay advices will no longer be available through Citywide central payroll distribution. - In addition to payroll information already provided, the pay advices shall reflect usage and balance (broken out for vacation, sick leave, etc.) the employee's hours of compensatory time, overtime, and premiums earned during the relevant payroll period.
-The City shall maintain electronic pay advices and/or wage statements for at least seven (7) years. - 280.
-Under the policy, all employees (regardless of start date) will have two options for receiving pay: direct deposit or pay card.
-Employees not signing up for either option will be defaulted into pay cards. - Every employee shall possess the right to do the following with any frequency and without incurring any cost to the employee: - 282.
-1. Change the account into which the direct deposit is made; - 283.
-Switch from the direct deposit option to the pay card option, or vice versa; - Obtain a new pay card the first time the employee's pay card is lost, stolen or misplaced; - 285.
-The City assures that the pay card shall be FDIC insured.
-The City further assures that in the event of an alleged overpayment by the City to the employee, the City shall not unilaterally reverse a payment to the direct deposit account or pay card. - 286.
-Prior to implementing the "Paperless Pay Policy," the City will give all employee organizations a minimum of 30-days' advance notice.
-Prior to implementation of the policy, the City shall notify employees regarding the policy, including how to access and print their pay advices at work or elsewhere.
-Training shall be available for employees who need additional assistance.
+Employees shall receive assistance to print hard copies of their pay advices through their payroll offices upon request, on a one-time or ongoing basis. - In addition to payroll information already provided, the pay advices shall reflect usage and balance (broken out for vacation, sick leave, etc.) the employee's hours of compensatory time, overtime, and premiums earned during the relevant payroll period.
+The City shall maintain electronic pay advices and/or wage statements for at least seven (7) years. - 293.
+Under the policy, all employees have two options for receiving pay: direct deposit or bank pay card.
+Employees not signing up for either option will be defaulted into bank pay cards. - Every employee shall possess the right to do the following with any frequency and without incurring any cost to the employee: - 295.
+1. Change the account into which the direct deposit is made; - 296.
+Switch from the direct deposit option to the bank pay card option, or vice versa; - Obtain a new bank pay card the first time the employee's bank pay card is lost, stolen or misplaced;

+- 298. The City assures that the bank pay card shall be FDIC insured.
+The City further assures that in the event of an alleged overpayment by the City to the employee, the City shall not unilaterally reverse a payment to the direct deposit account or bank pay card. - 299.
+The City will work with the vendor to evaluate options to provide no-cost ATMs available at large worksites and remote worksites.